 The pursuit of excellence in his musical knowledge and craft is a crucial facet of Earl MacDonald’s persona.
 His unwavering diligence and seemingly inexhaustible commitment to the jazz art form are apparent in his performing, writing and teaching.

-His last CD, “Re:Visions – Works for Jazz Orchestra” received a 2011 Canadian Juno Award nomination for “traditional jazz album of the year”.
-In a review for AllAboutJazz.com, Dan Bilawsky stated, “Re:Visions goes beyond where most big bands go, and establishes Earl MacDonald as a major force in the world of jazz composition”.
-From this album, Earl’s composition, “Bad Dream” was selected as the winner in the jazz song category of the Tenth Annual Independent Music Awards.
+MacDonald’s last two CDs received JUNO nominations for jazz album of the year.
+For his chamber jazz explorations on “Mirror of the Mind”, MacDonald was described as “a magical, musical alchemist of hip hybrids” (Owen McNally, Hartford Courant).
+Similarly, his large ensemble project, “Re:Visions” was described as having “gone beyond where most big bands go, establishing Earl MacDonald as a major force in the world of jazz composition” (Dan Bilawsky, AllAboutJazz.com).
+From this album, his composition, “Bad Dream” was selected as the winner in the jazz song category of the Tenth Annual Independent Music Awards.

 For his work as musical director and composer-in-residence of the Hartford Jazz Society’s “New Directions Ensemble”, MacDonald earned the votes of Hartford Advocate readers and won the distinction “best jazz group in Hartford”.